DeclanFang/Leetcode/README.md

 # Leetcode
-Solutions to some interesting problems
+Solutions to some interesting problems in Java or Python.